aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 SPOF tab

-## DV Certificates and Performance
+## DV/OV Certificates and Performance

+TODO: simply say DV/OV everywhere, or differentiate?

 [Domain Validated](https://en.wikipedia.org/wiki/Domain-validated_certificate) certificates are most common on the web.
 The 2019 Web Almanac shows the [top ten Certificate Authorities](https://almanac.httparchive.org/en/2019/security#certificate-authorities) and all of these are issuers for DV certificates.